 Source: Any Horny Aliens Out There?

 Mortal Prey by John Sandford John Sandford, real name, John Camp, is a Pulitzer prize-winning journalist.
 His media skill-set has transformed impressively into fiction (insert fake media joke here) and he is, to put it bluntly, a fucking literary great.
-I have at this time read quite a number of Sandford’s stories, and not one […]
+Rebel Voice has, at this time, read quite a number of Sandford’s stories, and not one […]